Homemade Potato Salad Recipe For Baby - No Mayo

 As it is spring now, I feel like this is a lovely spring lunch.

-Potato salad is so yummy, so I decided to create my take on a potato salad, by adding in a few extras.
+Potato salad for baby is so yummy, so I decided to create my take on a potato salad, by adding in a few extras.

 I have added, kidney beans, green beans and spring onion.
 All so tasty together and a lovely addition to a potato salad as you know it.